 Meanwhile, I began networking in the city as much as possible.
 The networking came easily enough, as freeCodeCamp has many self-organized campsites throughout the world’s cities.

 I got a quick response from freeCodeCamp’s team about the nonprofit projects.
-Some of my React projects had caught the eye of Michael D. Johnson and Quincy Larson, and they asked me whether I’d be interested in helping write their React curriculum. (freeCodeCamp itself is a nonprofit.)
+Some of my React projects had caught the eye of Quincy Larson, and he asked me whether I’d be interested in helping write their React curriculum. (freeCodeCamp itself is a nonprofit.)
 I also helped build a conference management tool for the Conference on Crimes Against Women.

 I was very excited about the opportunity to give back to this awesome community, so I quickly accepted the challenge.
 My React and Redux challenges are being incorporated into their newly expanded curriculum, which is now live in beta form live here.